Superman/Doomsday: Hunter/Prey

 Superman/Doomsday: Hunter/Prey is a 1994 American comic book series published by DC Comics.
 The three-issue miniseries follows The Death of Superman.

-Concept
+Plot

 Superman/Doomsday: Hunter/Prey is a three-issue miniseries which explores the origin of the character Doomsday, and the rematch between him and Superman after their first battle in The Death of Superman.
-The story includes appearances by Bertron, Waverider, Lois Lane, Cyborg Superman, Darkseid and Linear Men.
+The story includes appearances by Bertron, Waverider, Lois Lane, Cyborg Superman, Darkseid, and the Linear Men.
 The story arc was written and penciled by Dan Jurgens, inked by Brett Breeding, and colored by Gregory Wright.